 Statistics on FSBO seller motives

-- 31% of FSBO sellers are driven by the desire for a quicker sale or an immediate need for cash.
+- 29% of FSBO sellers are driven by the desire for a quicker sale.

-- 36% are confident they can sell without an agent.
+- 48% are confident they know as much about selling as an agent.

-The desire to save time is actually a bigger motivator for selling FSBO than saving on realtor fees, according to a Clever survey of home sellers.
-NAR’s data shows that FSBO transactions do tend to be completed faster than their agented counterparts.
-This is likely because just over half of sellers already have an interested buyer in mind.
+The desire to save time is almost as big a motivator for selling FSBO as saving on realtor fees, according to a Clever survey of home sellers.
+Clever’s data also shows that FSBO sellers are more likely to sell within the first week.
+This is likely because just 38% of sellers already have an interested buyer in mind.[1]

 The problem is that FSBO homes tend to sell for much less than agented homes, often neutralizing the cost advantage of dispensing with an agent.